uncodedlb/waprolb/_posts/2015-2-19-Meetup-Feb.md

 [Work Evolution Labratories, (WE Labs)](http://welabs.us) offers an 8,000 sqft coworking cumminty in Downtown Long Beach and graciously offered us space for the meetup.
 If you're not a member and would like to check them out, they also host [$5 co-working Friday](http://www.welabs.us/events/eventdetail/962/-/5-friday) from 9a-close, checkout the details!

 Organizer [Mike Stewart]() runs a botique web development firm, [Media Done Right](http://www.MediaDoneRight.com) based in Long Beach.
 He is also a resident.
-Media Done Right will provide light snacks for the meetup.
+Gunn-Jerkins will provide light snacks & refreshments for the meetup.